greymd/tmux-xpanes/README.md

 $ xpanes -I@ 'ssh @' groupA-host1 groupA-host2; exit
 ```

-When this command is executed on the tmux session, **it creates new window** which separated into two panes like below.
-And as you can see, `; exit` statement will close the panes after the separation.
+When this command is executed on the tmux session, **it will create new window** which separated into two panes like below.
+And as you can see, `; exit` statement will close the pane itself after the separation.

 ```
 $ ssh groupA-host1             │ $ ssh groupA-host2